benkoshy/pagy/docs/guides/upgrade-guide.md

 The CSS for the default pagy helpers have new selectors and variables.
 See the new [Stylesheets](/resources/stylesheets) to interactively update your custom CSS.

 !!!success CSS Frameworks
 Supported CSS frameworks (like Bootstrap and Bulma) don't require any change.
 !!!

 ==- Pagy::I18n and Locale Files

-- If your `pagy-old.rb` contains the `Pagy::I18n` setup, and the setup includes some custom dictionary file, then uncomment and set up the relevant `Pagy::I18n` lookup section in the `pagy.rb` file. _(See the [I18n docs](/resources/i18n) for details)_
+{{ include "snippets/mini-step" step: "•1" }}  If your `pagy-old.rb` contains the `Pagy::I18n` setup, and the setup includes some custom dictionary file, then uncomment and set up the relevant `Pagy::I18n` lookup section in the `pagy.rb` file. _(See the [I18n docs](/resources/i18n) for details)_

-- Update your custom dictionary files (if any) to the new [dictionary structure](/resources/i18n/#dictionary-file-example), or they won't work correctly.
+{{ include "snippets/mini-step" step: "•2" }}  Update your custom dictionary files (if any) to the new [dictionary structure](/resources/i18n/#dictionary-file-example), or they won't work correctly.

-- Besides that, you don't need any line of the old setup, because all the locales are autoloaded when your app uses them.
+{{ include "snippets/mini-step" step: "•3" }} Remove all the I18n code from the `pagy-old.rb`.
+All the locales are autoloaded when your app uses them.
-- Remove all the I18n code from the `pagy-old.rb`.

 ==- Overriding